-8. Ernst & Young Accountants LLP, of which the "Registeraccountants" are members of the Royal Netherlands Institute for Registeraccountants, has audited and issued unqualified independent auditor's reports on the consolidated financial statements of Rabobank Group and the non-consolidated financial statements of Rabobank Nederland for the years ended 31 December 2008, 2009 and 2010.
+- 8. Ernst & Young Accountants LLP, of which the "Registeraccountants" are members of the Royal Netherlands Institute for Registeraccountants, has audited and issued unqualified independent auditor's reports on the consolidated financial statements of Rabobank Group and the nonconsolidated financial statements of Rabobank Nederland for the years ended 31 December 2009, 2010 and 2011.
 Ernst & Young Accountants LLP has given its consent to the incorporation by reference of its independent auditor's reports on the financial statements of Rabobank Group and Rabobank Nederland.
-Ernst & Young Accountants LLP has no interest in Rabobank Group nor Rabobank Nederland.

-Ernst & Young Accountants LLP has given its consent to the incorporation by reference of its review report on the condensed consolidated interim financial information of Rabobank Group for the six-month period ended 30 June 2011.

-- 9. A copy of this Base Prospectus has been, and a copy of each Final Terms will be filed with the Netherlands Authority for the Financial Markets. - 10.
+Ernst & Young Accountants LLP has no interest in Rabobank Group nor Rabobank Nederland. - 9.
+A copy of this Base Prospectus has been, and a copy of each Final Terms will be filed with the Netherlands Authority for the Financial Markets. - 10.
 The Issuer is subject to corporate income tax. - 11.
 The price and amount of Notes to be issued under the Programme will be determined by the Issuer and the relevant Dealer(s) at the time of the issue in accordance with prevailing market conditions. - 12.
 The Issuer does not intend to provide any post-issuance information in relation to any issues of Notes constituting Derivative Securities (as such term is used in the Commission Regulation (EC) No. 809/2004).